Institute Peak

 This rime formation looks like some sort of alien weapon.

 The final climb to the summit took more time than expected.
-Even on an 8000’ peak, things are bigger than they seem.
+Even on an 8000’ peak (relatively small compared with Silvertip or White Princess), things are bigger than they seem.
 I reached the top around 1PM and hung out for about an hour.
 The wind picked up as I reached the top, for the first time in the day.
 It had been pretty eery climbing the ridge in clear and still weather, with the occasional breeze blowing by to cool me down.
 I took hundreds of photos (final count for the trip was 1,715) while I hung out on the tiny fin of a summit, watching the clouds slowly burn away and the shadows move across the valleys.
 I could see the Wrangell Volcanoes, Mount Sanford and Mount Drum, 80+ miles to the south.
 To the north I could easily see the north side of the Deltas, from Item all the way to Snow White.
 Gakona and the unnamed peak next to Snow white were fairly engulfed in clouds though I did spy the Yeti’s Cap’s southern aspect for the first time.
 Mount Kimball, the highest peak in the Deltas, was visible as a distance mass of rock and ice.
 Beginning to feel stiff, I promised myself “okay only a few more pictures” a couple times before beginning the downclimb.

 Looking west down the ridge and towards the Hayes Range